jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-Once finished we can then re-gzip the input fasta file with:
+Once finished we re-gzipped the input fasta file to save disk space with:

 ```bash
 INDIR=04-analysis/screening/qiime/input